Tramadol vs Oxycodone

 In This Article

-Tramadol and oxycodone are opioid analgesics used for moderate to severe pain control.
-They are prescribed in cases when no other pain reliever has worked.
+Tramadol and oxycodone are opioid analgesics that treat moderate to severe pain.
+Doctors prescribe them in cases when no other pain reliever has worked.

 Unlike other opioids, tramadol has another unique mechanism.
 It acts as a serotonin and norepinephrine reuptake inhibitor (SNRI), a class of antidepressant drugs.
 Unfortunately, this SNRI action contributes to withdrawal symptoms unique to tramadol.1, 3, 4, 5